 This is a rule of thumb.
 It’s vital to consult with your doctor before using any health supplement.
 This helps to ensure that it won’t interfere with any of your current drugs.
 It also ensures that it doesn’t cause any other side effects.

 CBD is a non-psychoactive constituent of the cannabis plant.
 So, it will not give you the “high” associated with tetrahydrocannabinol (THC).
 THC is another cannabinoid found in the cabanas plant.
 It is important to be cautious when consuming CBD.
 However, you should still use it enough to produce the intended result.
 Start with a low dose and watch how you react to it over time.
 When starting out, remember that less is more.

 3. Heat Is Not Always Your Friend

 Do not use CBD oil near a direct heat source.
 Heating the oil may boost its effectiveness.
 However, heating it to an extremely high temperature may cause it to lose terpenes.
 Terpenes are volatile molecules that function in conjunction with CBD.
 They increase the medicinal potency of the oil.
 If the temperature is too high, the herb will evaporate and lose its power.
 Additionally, it may not be particularly tasty, which is us putting it mildly.
 Don’t give up just yet; there is an alternative.
 Many individuals enjoy adding a few drops of CBD oil to their meals as a finishing touch.
 You might also drizzle the oil over your cooked meals.

 4. Be Selective

-Stronger flavors can withstand the addition of less-refined CBD oils far better than milder flavors.
-It’s best to use unfiltered oil when cooking something that has a lot of herbs.
+Stronger flavours can withstand the addition of less-refined CBD oils far better than milder flavours.
+It’s best to use unfiltered oil when cooking something with many herbs.
 This is because it has more amino acids and vitamins than filtered oil.
-These are suitable for persons who are sensitive to flavor and want to use the product.
+These are suitable for persons sensitive to flavour and who want to use the product.

 5. Refined Over Unrefined